-I was asked to give a keynote address to the graduating class of Central School of Speech and Drama’s Theatre Practise and alumni.
-This event took place as CSSD is under massive scrutiny for systematic and institutional racism.
-Rather than pull out from the event I decided I had to take the issue on with both hands.
+I was asked to give a keynote address to the graduating class of Central School of Speech and Drama’s Theatre Practise and the school’s alumni.
+This event took place as CSSD faced massive scrutiny for systematic and institutional racism.
+Rather than pull out from the event I decided I had to take the issue on.
 Here are my words, with additional writing from Adam Young.

 Good evening, thank you for inviting me to speak to you today.

-Being in lockdown with theatres closed the world over has provided ample time for personal and professional reflection that the pace of our old world had not allowed.
-We have spent the time streaming theatre productions that can not be live & discussing whether something so live can ever be virtual.
+Being in lockdown with theatres closed the world over has provided ample time for the personal and professional reflection that the pace of our old world had not allowed.
+We have spent the time streaming theatre productions that could not be live, and discussing whether something so live can ever be virtual.
 A lively debate about the future of theatre has begun.
-And most recently a vital conversation about race in society, the theatre industry and drama schools, this one included, has started.
+And most recently a vital conversation about race in society, the theatre industry and drama schools, this one included, has also started.

 I have been complicit in the preservation of the status quo, and I have reached a tipping point.
 I have had enough.
-Enough of accepting "traditional" values.
+Enough of accepting ‘traditional’ values.
 Enough of tokenism.
 Enough of a lack of diversity.
 Enough of being bullied.
-Enough of effecting my mental health for the sake of a show.
-Enough of staying silent on things I know and keeping quiet.
+Enough of affecting my mental health for the sake of a show.
+Enough of staying silent about things I know and keeping quiet.

 You are the next generation of practitioners, and as you leave Central, you are a generation that can affect real change in our industry.
-You do not have to accept your tutors, principals or schools stance on issues.
+You do not have to accept your tutors’, principals’ or school’s stance on issues.
 You should not be afraid to speak up on a production when you know something isn't right.
 Attitudes and working practices in theatre need to change.
 I intend to use my voice to do everything I can to make change happen.
-And I want you to use your voice too.
+And I want you to use your voices too.

-I want you to know that you have value as a person as well as a professional in our industry, and that gives you the power to change the industry.
+I want you to know that you have value as a person as well as a professional in our industry, and that gives you the power to change that industry.

-I've looked through the virtual exhibition; you have a brilliant and talented network of people within your fellow graduates to help you do this.
-You and your fellow students have a great connection, and you can use that connection to shape our industry for the better.
-You can use it to challenge authority; you can use it to bring a great idea to life, you can use it to find work for yourself or others, you can use it to have a collective voice.
-Now looking around this place, I see so many people I studied with, and it is brilliant always to know they are all there.
+I've looked through the virtual exhibition.
+You have a brilliant and talented network of people in your fellow graduates to help you do this.
+You and your fellow students have a great connection and you can use that connection to shape our industry for the better.
+You can use it to challenge authority.
+You can use it to bring a great idea to life, You can use it to find work for yourself and others.
+You can use it to have a collective voice.
+Looking around this place, I can see so many people I studied with and it is always brilliant to know that they are all there.

-One day you will be the voices of our industry, you will run these institutions currently under scrutiny for systemic failures and with that comes great responsibility but also an excellent opportunity to build on the change that has begun and take it to the next level.
+One day you will be the voices of our industry, you will run the institutions currently under scrutiny for systemic failures.
+With that comes great responsibility but also an excellent opportunity to build on the change that has begun and take it to the next level.
 You have the chance to make incredible shows and more importantly make the process of making the shows incredible for everyone.